foundation/foundation-sites/CONTRIBUTING.md

 If you aren't sure how a feature should be implemented, we recommend checking out our [standards document](https://github.com/zurb/foundation-standards), which outlines every aspect of writing framework features, from Sass to JavaScript.

-## Becoming a Yetinaut
+## Core Team

-Want to join our crack team of Yetinauts?
-The Core Team is inviting active community members to become Yetinauts  on a case-by-case basis.
+Want to help us making Foundation the best framework ever?
+The Core Team is inviting active community members join it.
 If you want to become a contributor, engage the community on the Foundation Forum, help us close issues on GitHub, and review pull requests from other contributors.

 If you’ve made substantial contributions to a Foundation framework and haven’t heard from us yet, you can reach out at foundation@zurb.com.